 MSA OR's advocacy work is focused on initiatives concerning small businesses including education, economic development, tax reform, business development, accessibility and viability, immigration, healthcare.

 We need to hear from you!
 What are you interested in?
 Take 5 min and fill out our survey.

 Currently, Oregon is considering implementing a statewide family and medical leave insurance program that would allow Oregonians to have access to paid, job-protected leave for to take time to bond with or care for a new child, recover from a serious long-term illness or injury, or care for a family member with a serious long-term illness or injury.

 Without job-protected, paid time off, parents face an impossible choice between their child’s health and their income.
 When parents have the opportunity to care for and bond with a newborn, they are giving their children the best start, which will help Oregon’s future generations thrive.
-Programs like Family Leave help boost our economy by attracting more young talented people to the state and encouraging young families to stay in Vermont, which ultimately helps attract new businesses here and helps our current small business community thrive...
+Programs like PFML help boost our economy by attracting more young talented people to the state and encouraging young families to stay in Oregon, which ultimately helps attract new businesses here and helps our current small business community thrive...

 The President and Republicans in Congress passed a tax plan that gave massive tax cuts to Big Business and the super wealthy, by gutting Medicaid, Medicare, Social Security, Education and other key public programs.

 Politicians, pundits, and the media want to hear from small business owners, but too often big business dominates the narrative.
 Traditional business associations and corporate lobbyists speak for small business owners, rather than letting Main Street business owners speak for yourself.
 It's time to take back your voice and set the record straight on the issues impacting your business and your community.
 We want to hear from you, click here to share your story.